jboehmig/forms-library/series-seed/restated-certificate-of-incorporation.md

 ## ARTICLE V: AUTHORIZED SHARES.

-The total number of shares of all classes of stock that the Corporation has authority to issue is [total authorized shares], consisting of (a) [authorized common shares] shares of Common Stock, $[par value] per share and (b) [authorized preferred shares] shares of Preferred Stock, $[par value] per share.
+The total number of shares of all classes of stock that the Corporation has authority to issue is [Total Authorized Common Shares], consisting of (a) [Authorized Common Shares] shares of Common Stock, $[Common Par Value] per share and (b) [Authorized Preferred Shares] shares of Preferred Stock, $[Preferred Par Value] per share.
 The Preferred Stock may be issued from time to time in one or more series, each of such series to consist of such number of shares and to have such terms, rights, powers and preferences, and the qualifications and limitations with respect thereto, as stated or expressed herein.
 As of the effective date of this Restated Certificate, all shares of the Preferred Stock of the Corporation are hereby designated "_Series Seed Preferred Stock_".

 ### A. COMMON STOCK